Glory (Britney Spears album)

-Recording and production
+Background and recording

-"'Pretty Girls' wasn't original.
+"Pretty Girls" wasn't original.
 Britney wanted to do things that were fresh and unexpected this time.
-There was never a moment where she was given a song, and anybody said, 'This is a hit.
-You have to sing it'.
+There was never a moment where she was given a song, and anybody said, "This is a hit.
+You have to sing it".
 Britney pursued the songs she wanted to do for herself.
 She came up with concepts and melodies.
 It's her baby.
 It's like being an athlete.
 If you're doing it that much, you're getting yourself into shape.
-She was always ready to work during the album sessions, and it was very important to her to be done by a certain time so she could pick up her boys from school."
+She was always ready to work during the album sessions, and it was very important to her to be done by a certain time so she could pick up her boys from school.